- Pray ▾

 The cost of the program is $136 for Kehilla members, but scholarships will be available, and no one will be turned away for lack of funds.
 The cost for non-members is $160.
 If you are interested and you feel that you cannot afford the full fee, please call Kehilla’s Executive Director, Michael Saxe-Taller at 547-2424 to arrange for a scholarship.

-If you have questions about the Spiritual Growth Circle, or you would like to register, please email me at email@example.com, or call me at 510.283.5704.
+If you have questions about the Spiritual Growth Circle, email Rabbi Burt at firstname.lastname@example.org or call at 510.283.5704.

 Class Dates: Wednesday’s – October 18, November 1, 15, 29, December 13, 20, 2017 (6 sessions)